sdu-concurrency/group-website/education.md

 {% assign pps = site.data.phd_project | size %}

-If you are interested in doing a PhD in the {{ site.group_name }} please contact us directly.
+If you are interested in doing a PhD in the {{ site.group_name }} group, please contact us directly.

 {% for pp in site.data.phd_projects %}
 {% capture id %}